2 Part Course |

 • Should define the problem clearly and present solutions

-• Avoidance of repetition
+• Avoidance of repetition:

 • Double-check section and sub-section headers

-• Cross-referencing
+• Cross-referencing:

 • Consistency in numbers and financial analysis throughout

-• Source all data & information provided
+• Source all data and information provided

 • Use consistent format – fonts and colour palette

-• Using an appropriate style of business writing
+• Using an appropriate style of business writing:

 • Concise, relevant, accurate, descriptive vs analytical etc